Nonviolence International South East Asia: Ending Armed Violence Program

-Despite efforts made to tackle the issues of armed violence in Thailand, it was reported in 2010 that death due to armed conflicts remained prevalent of about a loss of 4000 lives.
+Despite efforts made to tackle the issues of armed violence in Thailand, it was reported in 2010 that death due to armed conflicts remained prevalent of about a loss of 4,000 lives.

 Reclaiming Rights Program

-Reclaiming Rights Program seeks to empower the marginalized through campaigning, networking, and solidarity work.
+Reclaiming Rights Program seeks to empower marginalized persons through campaigning, networking, and solidarity work.
 Currently, NISEA is concerned with the conflict in Southern Thailand and is involved in creating spaces for civil society actors to have greater participation in promoting peaceful means to end violence.
 It also facilitates discussion and encourages suggestions with regular reports on national security issues published on its website.

 Nonviolence in Action Program

 Nonviolence in Action Program seeks to draw lessons and best practices to enhance capacities through education, training, and multi-media resource material development, as it believes that every individual and community has an inherent capacity to handle and prevent armed conflicts nonviolently.